eagle-io/docs/source/faq/index.rst

 Do you support live streaming video?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Support for live streaming video with optional PTZ control (Pan, Tilt, Zoom) is coming soon.
+No. However, we do intend to add support for live streaming video with optional PTZ control (Pan, Tilt, Zoom) in the future.

 .. only:: not latex